pravsels/SynthPar-Zero/README.md

 Run the generation script with the desired configuration:
 ```
-python generation_script.py -c BlackFemale.yaml
+python generation_script.py -c configs/BlackFemale.yaml
 ```

-The configuration YAML files contains the following parameters:
-- class_index: The index of the target class (race and sex) for generation.
-- no_of_identities_per_class: The number of unique identities to generate for the specified class.
-- images_per_batch: The number of images to generate per batch.
+Please find the configs for the other demographics in the `configs` folder.